An updated case study of the Roth IRA conversion ladder and a challenge for the community are some of the topics that Brad and Jonathan tackle.

 The Simple Startup

-Our second and third book from ChooseFI publishing is now available for preorder!
-Rob built this interactive workbook centered around pulling out the student’s passions.
+Our second and third book from ChooseFI publishing is now available!
+Rob built this interactive workbook centered around pulling out a student’s passions.

 You can check out The Simple Startup here.